How we work

 Action Group: Quality

 Led by Rhian Hutchings, ArtWorks Cymru and Chrissie Ruckley, ArtWorks Scotland, this group is exploring the quality debate and looking at the tools and resources that have been developed.
 Quality frameworks have now been published in Scotland and Wales, and you can find them in our Knowledge Bank.
-The action group will now look at how these resources are rolled out and used by the sector, how to open a dialogue with funders about quality appraisal, and how they intersect with other frameworks that are already in use.
+The action group is now looking at how these resources are rolled out and used by the sector, opening a dialogue with funders about quality appraisal, and how they intersect with other frameworks already in use.
+Check out the Quality in practice page for more information.

 Action Group: Sharing services

 Shared partnership services are an added incentive for joining the Alliance.
 Some current ArtWorks Alliance partners, national art form membership bodies, already share services (such as disclosure, insurance etc) enabling them to offer more effective provision to their member networks, whilst also benefitting from economies of scale and shared capacity.
-Through ArtWorks Alliance, these organisations are now initiating a bigger conversation to explore new opportunities to share services across organisations and the arts industry.
+Through ArtWorks Alliance, these organisations are now initiating a bigger conversation to explore new opportunities to share services across organisations and the arts industry, helped by an audit of partners currently in progress.
 If you offer services in this way and would like to be a part of this conversation, then ArtWorks Alliance would love to hear from you.
-Contact Kathryn Deane AWA consultant director.
+Contact action group lead Russell Martin on email@example.com.

 Action Group: Scaling up and growing the market